-The Print’s daily roundtable TalkPoint posed a question connected to the US President’s upcoming India visit: Will the spectacle of Trump visit without a trade deal boost India-US ties?
+The Print’s daily roundtable TalkPoint posed a question connected to the US President’s upcoming India visit: Will the spectacle of Trump’s visit without a trade deal boost India-US ties?

-The US-India relationship over the last four years has been a case of one step forward, two steps backwards.
-The convergence on the threat posed by China has led to a deepening of military ties between the countries with the operationalisation of the Logistics Exchange Memorandum of Agreement (LEMOA) and signing of the Communications Compatibility and Security Agreement (COMCASA).
+The US-India relationship over the last four years has been a case of one step forward, two steps backward.
+The convergence of the threat posed by China has led to a deepening of military ties between the countries with the operationalisation of the Logistics Exchange Memorandum of Agreement (LEMOA) and the signing of the Communications Compatibility and Security Agreement (COMCASA).